Formation of the Club

 2015 – there was a major change in the running of the Club with some of the ‘old farts’ Standing down to follow other things.
 The new committee continued to run the trials but the main Nevisis was on Closed to Club and Beginners and Clubman type trials.

 2019 – the Club was very close to folding.
 One reason was the lack of help on the admin side when running our trials.
 Thanks to Brian, Anthony, Carina, Fran, Nick to name a few got their heads together along with others they got the club back on its feet.
 Then Covid pandemic arrived and hit the sport hard.
 It was a very difficult 18 months for the committee.
 The club did run a couple of trials during this period, under very strict rules.
 These were a success and appreciated by those who entered.

 2021 – As you may have seen, or even ridden, Trials came back on the calendar.
 This has added a bit of a workload for our faithful and hard-working committee members.
 So, for the club to continue in 2022 we need a little more help.
 We are currently short of Event Secretaries, Clerk of Course, and course plotters.
 All the jobs would suit somebody with a little free time.
 The event Secretary involves mostly form-filling and box-ticking so fair organisational skills are required.
 The Clerk, of Course, requires to be licensed by the ACU.
 The existing committee members won’t just say, ‘Get on with it!’ – they will give you any help and support you need.
 If you think that you can help the club, please come along to the next meeting or leave a message via our Facebook.

 2022 – the club hopes to start the Closed to Club series and run a couple of the Major Club Centre Trials.
-This is dependant on more help from members coming forward to help out.
+This is dependent on more help from members coming forward to help out.